sphinx-doc/sphinx/doc/development/testing.rst

        assert app.srcdir.name == 'unique-foo-id'

-While manually specifying ``srcdir`` is correct, this requires the user to guarantee its uniquess across *all* test files.
+While manually specifying ``srcdir`` is correct, this requires the user to guarantee its uniquess across *all* test files (and possibly across processes and threads if tests are executed in parallel).

+.. _testing-isolation-optimized:

 Optimized isolation
 ^^^^^^^^^^^^^^^^^^^